MrJeremyHobbs/GobiChecker/README.md

 It also checks your network zone for consortial ebook holdings that your library have access to.

-*NOTE: currently GobiChecker is only for institutions with both an IZ and NZ.

 ## Technical Requirements
-RoboReturns in a windows program that can be run on either 32 or 64-bit systems.
+GobiChecker is a windows program that can be run on either 32 or 64-bit systems.

 It is a portable app that can run locally on your desktop or else a usb flash drive.